The resort at Pelican Hill

-While others are covering plants, stocking wood for fires and turning up the heat, I am sliding open the balcony door at The Resort at Pelican Hill to breathe in the seventy-degree salt-tinged ocean air.
+2016 Nissan Sentra – While others are covering plants, stocking wood for fires, and turning up the heat, I am sliding open the balcony door at The Resort at Pelican Hill to breathe in the seventy-degree salt-tinged ocean air.

 The resort is right on the Newport Beach coastline, a perfect place for a wedding or playing golf in Newport Beach, CA.

-Afterwards, I luxuriate in a bathtub with soap created exclusively for Pelican Hill by Gilchrist & Soames.
-The soap ingredients compliment the rosemary, marigolds and olive trees you see as you walk the 504 acres of exquisitely sculpted grounds.
+Afterward, I luxuriate in a bathtub with soap created exclusively for Pelican Hill by Gilchrist & Soames.
+The soap ingredients complement the rosemary, marigolds, and olive trees you see as you walk the 504 acres of exquisitely sculpted grounds.

 Dinner is light for me; Chef David has created a small fig & Olive salad lightly brushed with 18-year old fig & balsamic and Arbequina olive oil, and a bite of the must-have silky melt-in-your-mouth burrata & heirloom beet salad with toasted hazelnuts.